google/or-tools/ortools/graph/README.md

   algorithm (Does not need ebert_graph.h or digraph.h.)

 Graph decompositions:
-- connectivity.h: Entry point for computing connected components in an undirected graph.
+- connected_components.h: Entry point for computing connected components in an undirected graph.
 (Does not need ebert_graph.h or digraph.h.)

 - strongly_connected_components.h: Entry point for computing the strongly